The Beautiful Mistake: History

 Since 2006, Hagquist has played bass guitar in The Lassie Foundation, from Los Angeles.
 Josh also plays guitar in The Stranger Kings from Orange County, California, and is currently recording his own music under the name Saint Valletta with Josh Quesada on drums.
 Shawn Grover was in a band from Eugene, Oregon called Moher.
 Josh Quesada plays in a band from Longmont, Co called Francis and the Wolf.
 He also produces and records artist out of his studio in Colorado.
 Jon Berndtson played guitar in Cue the Doves and performed vocals in two bands, Get Young and Years Spent, all from Minneapolis, Minnesota.

-The Beautiful Mistake (Josh Hagquist, Shawn Grover, Jon Berndtson, Josh Quesada) played two reunion shows in Southern California in late March of 2018.
+The Beautiful Mistake (Josh Hagquist, Shawn Grover, Jon Berndtson, Josh Quesada) played two reunion shows in Southern California in late March 2018.
 This was the first time since 2004 that all of them had played together.
 The first show was at the Chain Reaction in Anaheim, and the second was at Brick By Brick in San Diego.

 in 2018 The Beautiful Mistake started working on new songs.
 Included in the line-up was original guitar player, Steve Dunlap.
 These sessions turned out the music for their EP, "You're Not Broken, I Am."

 In May 2019 The Beautiful Mistake recorded a yet unnamed 5 song EP with Beau Burchell in Temecula, California.

 January 2020 The Beautiful Mistake announced their new EP "You're Not Broken, I Am" will be released on Wire Tap Records in the US, and Disconnect Disconnect Records in the UK/EU.
 The first single "Memento Mori" was released on January 27 exclusively on Kerrang!

-In September of 2021 The Beautiful Mistake played Furnace Fest in Birmingham, Alabama.
+In September 2021 The Beautiful Mistake played Furnace Fest in Birmingham, Alabama.
 Their set included songs from "Light A Match...", "This Is Who You Are", and their newest EP "You're Not Broken.
 I Am."

+The Beautiful Mistake will be playing the final Furnace Fest in October 2024.